I understand not everyone has access to, or wants to go to, a traditional gym or fitness facility.

 From my experience, there are a few things you can do to optimize results without lifting heavy weight.

 We have to figure out a way to increase intensity and activation of the muscle fibers.
-The first thing is going to be, training until failure!

 That leads to more breakdown in as many muscle fibers as possible.